AdaCore/gnatstudio/docs/users_guide/tools.rst

   *GPS Shell*
     .. index:: shell

-    Open a shell console at the bottom area of GPS.
-Note that this not an OS shell console, but a GPS shell console, where you can type GPS specific commands such as `help`.
+    Open a shell console in the bottom area of the GPS window.
+This not an OS shell console, but a GPS shell console, where you can type GPS specific commands such as `help`.

     :ref:`The_Shell_and_Python_Consoles`.